-Unfortunately, avoiding a bad internet connection completely is next to impossible when you’re travelling, but there are ways you can get around this obstacle.
+Unfortunately, avoiding a bad internet connection completely is next to impossible when you’re travelling, but there are ways you can get faster WiFi.
 Below, we’ve listed our best tips for always getting around bad internet when you’re abroad – so you can always meet your deadlines no matter what!

 1. Do Your Research